amilner42/viva-doc/DEPLOY.md

 [ec2-user ~/viva-doc/node-services]$ npm install
 [ec2-user ~/viva-doc/node-services]$ npm run build

-# WARNING set the environment variables or this script will complain
+# WARNING set the environment variables or this script will complain.
+The required environment variables can be found
+#         in `node-services/src/api/config/index.ts`
+#
 # You will need the private `.pem` file to be able to deploy, ask Arie for that file.
 [ec2-user ~/viva-doc/node-services]$ npm run forever-api-start
 ```

+##### Commands to start / stop / read logs / check status of the API

+Everything is in the `node-services/package.json` - importantly, the `forever` commands.

 ### GitHub App